zhtpandog/nyansa_haotian/readme.md

 # Summary #
 Q1 is completed using Python.
 Complexity analysis and improvements for conditions like big data, partially sorted data source, and MapReduce scaling up are dicussed.
-Q2 is completed using both Python native `map`&`reduce` function, and Spark in two separate files.
+Q2 is completed using both Python (native `map`&`reduce` function) and Spark in two separate files.
 All codes are runnable and tested.
 Detailed process walk-through is offered in readme.

 # Q1 #
 ## Execution ##